BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 loveth: 27:10 And thou shalt bring it to thy father, that he may eat, and that he may bless thee before his death.

+27:11 And Jacob said to Rebekah his mother, Behold, Esau my brother is a hairy man, and I am a smooth man: 27:12 My father peradventure will feel me, and I shall seem to him as a deceiver;
+and I shall bring a curse upon me, and not a blessing.

+27:13 And his mother said unto him, Upon me be thy curse, my
+son: only obey my voice, and go fetch me them.

+27:14 And he went, and fetched, and brought them to his
+mother: and his mother made savoury meat, such as his father loved.

+27:15 And Rebekah took goodly raiment of her eldest son Esau, which were with her in the house, and put them upon Jacob her younger son: 27:16 And she put the skins of the kids of the goats upon  his hands, and upon the msooth of his neck: 27:17 And she gave the savoury meat and the bread, which she had prepared, into the hand of her son Jacob.